Effectory/CodingChallenge/README.md

 Return { 3, 0, 5, 7 }

-Need more tips or looking for meetups in the area of Amsterdam check our [techsite](http://tech.effectory.com/).
+Need more tips or looking for meetups in the area of Amsterdam?
+Check out our [techsite](http://tech.effectory.com/).

 ### Submitting

-Are you finished with the challenge?
-Great, we can't wait to see it.
-If you are in the interviewing process you can see in the mail you received of us concerning the challenge how you can submit your work.
-If you came here via another source, [apply via our site](https://www.effectory.com/careers/software-developer/) and recieve the instructions shortly.
+Did you finish the challenge?
+Great!
+We can't wait to have a look at it.
+If you're currently applying for Effectory, please check your mail on how to submit your work.
+If you want to work at Effectory, you can [apply via our site] (https://www.effectory.com/careers/software-developer/) and follow the instructions.
+If you just wanted to complete this challenge for fun, we hope you had fun!